cptac3-cdap/cptac-galaxy/docs/execution.md

 ## 1. Establish a CPTAC3 CDAP working directory
 1. Establish a working directory.
 Where necesary, we will specify this working directory as `$CPTAC_CDAP_ROOT`.
 2. Download and unpack the CPTAC3 CDAP execution infrastructure for x86_64 Linux.
-The intrastructure is developed and tested on CentOS 7.
+The intrastructure is developed and tested on CentOS7.
 ```
 % cd $CPTAC_CDAP_ROOT
 % wget -O - -q http://cptac-cdap.georgetown.edu.s3-website-us-east-1.amazonaws.com/cptac-galaxy-setup.sh | sh